 |NexTier Oilfield Solutions Inc||NEX||2.91%|

-The oil seasonality has been consistent for at least 35 years, but perhaps not as consistent as it was before.
+The seasonal crude oil trading strategy has been consistent for at least 35 years, but perhaps not as consistent as it was before.

 Is this a tradeable seasonality?
 Only you can find out, but this is not a wager we put a huge amount of money on.